shbhmexe/Projects-2024/README.md

 I’ve also developed several **full-stack projects**, integrating both **front-end** and **back-end** technologies.
 These hands-on experiences have been crucial in improving my skills in building **clean**, **efficient**, and **user-friendly** web applications.

-**Feel free to explore my repositories to check out these projects and more!**
+**Feel free to explore my repositories to check out these projects and more !**

 ---